-4.1 An increase in the number of councillors for the Vale of Glamorgan Council will result in an additional salary cost of £13,868 per councillor, plus additional employer costs.
+4.1 An increase in the number of councillors for the Vale of Glamorgan Council will result in an additional £13,868 per councillor.
 Associated funding will be the subject of a cost pressure bid by Democratic Services during 2021/22 in readiness for May 2022 when the Commission's proposals (subject to an Order by Welsh Government) will take effect.